portableant/museologi.st/projects/creativeeconomy.md

 By providing a shared base within a museum and through partnership with industrial collaborators, the researchers will benefit from exposure to two new contexts in which their research could be used.
 The ECRs will also be able to apply their expertise to a live challenge and foster cross-sectoral information sharing and awareness-raising both during this project and in their future careers.

-Our partners bring very unique skill sets to the Museum.
+Our partners bring unique skill sets to the Museum.
 ThinkSee3D and Museum in a Box are innovators in joining heritage with digital.
 This site will document our 2019 journey of collaborations, events and products.

 This project is grant AH/S012583/1 part of the Development Grants Scheme.
 It starts on January 1st 2019 and finishes on December 31st 2019.